New in version 3.9.

 Advanced queries using boolean operations, parentheses, or field specific lookup can be used to find the strings you want.

-When not defining any field, the lookup happens on Source, Target and Context fields.
+When no field is defined, the lookup happens on Source, Translate and Context fields.

 Source string case insensitive search.